Zirochkaa/save-favourite-color/README.md

    ```
 4. Setup PostgreSQL.
 You have few options:

-    4.1. you can use any already existing PostgreSQL (in docker, in any cloud provider, etc):
+    4.1. you can use any already existing PostgreSQL (in docker, in any cloud provider, etc.):
       1. create new database;
       2. update `DATABASE_URL` in `.env` file;